Dark Mode Light Mode

 I highly recommend to venture out of the city, if you can go during the week because weekends can be very crowded.

-Outside the city, traffic is mostly pretty relaxed although you should always be prepared for anything that might cross the road unexpectedly/
+Outside the city, traffic is mostly pretty relaxed, although you should always be prepared for anything that might cross the road unexpectedly/

 Refugee Camps in Erbil

 There are several refugee camps in Erbil.
 Most of the refugees are children coming from Baghdad or other cities in Iraq.
-They are national refugees that escaped terrifying situations at home or from conflicts in the city.
+They are national refugees who escaped terrifying situations at home or from conflicts in the city.

 Sometimes you will see children outside the refugee camps, and it is one of the saddest things I’ve ever seen.